EugeneGohh/graduate-take-home-assignment/README.md

 When a user sign up to my app, Auth0 behind the scene will executed, a user has two choice of signing up either through GitHub or Sign Up with conventional method email & password.
-After signing up, user profile data such as email & name will be displayed on the UI.
+After signing up, user profile data such as email & name will be fetched & displayed on the UI.